Verified-Intelligence/auto_LiRPA/README.md

 ## What's New?

+- The [INVPROP algorithm](https://arxiv.org/pdf/2302.01404.pdf) allows to compute overapproximationsw of preimages (the set of inputs of an NN generating a given output set) and tighten bounds using output constraints.
+(03/2024)
-- New activation function (sin, cos, tan, GeLU) with optimizable bounds (α-CROWN) and [branch and bound support](https://files.sri.inf.ethz.ch/wfvml23/papers/paper_24.pdf) for non-ReLU activation functions.
+- New activation functions (sin, cos, tan, GeLU) with optimizable bounds (α-CROWN) and [branch and bound support](https://files.sri.inf.ethz.ch/wfvml23/papers/paper_24.pdf) for non-ReLU activation functions.
 We achieve significant improvements on verifying neural networks with non-ReLU activation functions such as Transformer and LSTM networks.
 (09/2023)
 - [α,β-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN.git) ([alpha-beta-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN.git)) (using `auto_LiRPA` as its core library) **won** [VNN-COMP 2023](https://sites.google.com/view/vnn2023).
 (08/2023)
 - Bound computation for higher-order computational graphs to support bounding Jacobian, Jacobian-vector products, and [local Lipschitz constants](https://arxiv.org/abs/2210.07394).
 (11/2022)
 - Our neural network verification tool [α,β-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN.git) ([alpha-beta-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN.git)) (using `auto_LiRPA` as its core library) **won** [VNN-COMP 2022](https://sites.google.com/view/vnn2022).
 Our library supports the large CIFAR100, TinyImageNet and ImageNet models in VNN-COMP 2022.
 (09/2022)